skip to main content

 Libbie died of cancer on September 25, 1931, at the age of 57.
 Her associates remembered her as a bright and attractive personality.
 Her nieces and nephews described “Aunt Lib” as the bright, talented woman she was.
 They also shared, “With a quick wit and a sense of humor, she never let her deafness keep her from enjoying life and making a success of her life.
 Her devotion to her nieces and nephews was legendary.”[9]
 Libbie was the first in many of her accomplishments and she has inspired people both in her time and today.
 Utah is fortunate to have her as an inspirational leader on behalf of the Utah Deaf community.

-Jodi Becker Kinner is a Deaf professional and has her bachelor’s degree and master’s degree in social work from Gallaudet University.
-She does extensive research on Utah Deaf history and is passionate about Women’s Studies, in particular how Deaf women have impacted their communities.
+Jodi Becker Kinner is a Deaf professional who earned bachelor’s and master’s degrees in social work from Gallaudet University.
+She does extensive research on Utah Deaf history, as documented at www.utahdeafhistory.com, and is passionate about Women’s Studies, particularly how Deaf women have influenced their communities.

 Footnotes